Betterment/test_track/README.md

 This is the password that you should plug into your client application's `TEST_TRACK_API_URL`.

 ### Creating Admins
 In order to access the admin features of the TestTrack server, you must create an `Admin` in your database.
+Run the following in a rails console.

 ```ruby
 > Admin.create!(email: "myemail@example.org", password: "[something secret]")